 God blessed the broken road that led me to where I am now.

-I had two dreams when I was a child: one, to become a mother of a large family, and two, to become a pediatric neonatologist (newborn specialist).
-Decades ago, I attended UBC and graduated with honors, but instead of going to graduate school, I ended up moving home to help my mother after a MS diagnosis.
-Later, I became engaged and moved across the country to follow my fiance, and during that time I started writing for a wedding planning company based in New York.
+I had two dreams when I was a child: one, to have lots of children, and two, to become a pediatric neonatologist (newborn specialist doctor).
+After graduation from university, my plans were derailed by family illness, and I moved back home.
+I ended up across the country, engaged and writing for a wedding planning company based in New York.
 I needed images for my articles, so I picked up a camera and started learning.
 My blog had a readership in the millions, and my work was soon noticed online by prominent wedding photographers.
 One flew in and over dinner one night, one of my favourite rock-star 'togs encouraged me to 'go pro.'
 I never do anything by halves, so years of blood, sweat, and tears followed, and around the time my first child was born I became a very successful wedding photographer as well.

 Success came at a heavy price.
 My body was worn-out from the physical demands and emotional stress of my job, culminating in the loss of a set of twins, and then multiple miscarriages back-to-back after my surgery.
 After losing my 6th pregnancy, Western medicine threw up its hands and gave me a 0.3% of ever carrying another child successfully to term.